 Most Trilogy coding bootcamps follow a basic schedule, and the program at the Harvard University Extension campus is no exception.
 This is a part-time, immersive, and in-person coding bootcamp, which lasts for a total of 24 weeks.
-During this time, students attend classes on campus between 6:30 PM and 9:30 PM on weekdays, followed by another class on Saturdays from 10:00 AM to 2:00 PM.
+During this time, students attend classes on campus between 6:30 PM and 9:30 PM on two weekdays, followed by another class on Saturdays from 10:00 AM to 2:00 PM.

 The coding bootcamp here is called ‘flex’ because of its flexible evening hours.
 That’s not to say you can skip or show up whenever you want—it’s still vital to attend every class due to the speed of the program.
 Six months may sound like a long time, but it’s really not when you consider the sheer volume of information you’ll need to learn to graduate.
 Students should expect an additional 20 hours of work per week for take-home assignments.
 For most students, the part-time schedule of this coding bootcamp makes it possible to either work or attend another school during their time in the program.